pangpuncake/fao_scraper/README.md

 This is due to the many different pesticide and commodity ids need to be queried.
 Consider implementing `asyncio` to speed up the IO time.

-The scraper queries for commodities before querying for the pesticides under them.
-It might be possible to directly query for the list of pesticide ids rather than going through every commodity.
+The scraper queries for the commodities directory, queries for the commodities, before querying for the pesticides under them.
+It might be possible to directly query for the list of pesticide ids rather than going through every commodity, however have not tried to investigate further.

 ## Additional Information